 This side of the bay has quite an eclectic selection of interesting attractions, to appeal to a range of visitors.
 The area is full of trendy bars and restaurants, particularly along the waterfront and around the marinas.

 Roald Dahl Plaza is a popular spot for fans of the Welsh author, frequently hosting fairs, markets, and open-air concerts.
 Boat tours are available from companies along the bay.

 The Mermaid Quay Shopping Centre is a popular, contemporary commercial hub, right by the water, whilst the Craft in the Bay Maker’s Guild further inland provides the opportunity to pick up some unique souvenirs from local artists.

-Fans of the BBC may recognise some locations from favourite shows, as the BBC Roath Lock Drama Village film studios are nearby.
+Fans of the BBC may recognize some locations from favorite shows, as the BBC Roath Lock Drama Village film studios are nearby.
 They are located on Porth Teigr, just across the bridge from the Norwegian Church Art Centre.

 Fans of Doctor Who spinoff Torchwood may be interested in visiting Ianto’s Shrine.
 The memorial, dedicated to the beloved character following his tragic exit from the show, is located near the Mermaid Quay and is comprised of a selection of tributes left by fans and a permanent plaque.

 Accommodation near the waterfront can get very pricy, particularly if you want a room with a view overlooking the bay.
 More budget-friendly options can be found further inland, where you may not get sea views but can still be just a few minutes’ walks from the bay.

 Roath is a large residential suburb in the northeast of Cardiff.
 Containing the Cardiff University Halls of Residence, the area is particularly popular with students.
 With the students comes a market for trendy cafes, independent shops, and restaurants catering to a varied crowd.